Many people with a phobia don't need treatment and avoiding the object of their fear is enough to control the problem.

 One part of the CBT treatment process that's often used to treat simple phobias involves gradual exposure to your fear, so you feel less anxious about it.
 This is known as desensitisation or exposure therapy.

 For example, if you have a fear of snakes (ophidiophobia), your therapist may start by asking you to read about snakes.
 They may later show you a picture of a snake.
 They may then arrange for you to visit the reptile house of your local zoo to look at some real snakes.
 The final step would be for you to hold a snake.

 Exposure therapy works by gradually increasing the level of exposure to your fear, which allows you to gain control over your phobia.
 As the treatment progresses, you should begin to feel less anxious about your phobia.

 The National Institute for Health and Care Excellence (NICE) doesn't recommend the use of computerised CBT to treat specific phobias in adults.

 Video: psychological therapies for stress, anxiety and depression

 Animated video explaining self-referral to psychological therapies services for stress, anxiety or depression.

 Medication isn't usually recommended for treating phobias, because talking therapies are usually effective and don't have any side effects.
-However, medication is sometimes prescribed on a short-term basis to treat the effects of phobias, such as anxiety.
+However, medication may sometimes be prescribed to treat the effects of phobias, such as anxiety.

-There are 3 types of medication recommended for treating anxiety:
+There are different types of medication that may be prescribed.